techric/aws-multi-account-security-and-governance-baseline/README.md

 ## 6. Cost Considerations
 - This project was executed entirely within the AWS Free Tier.
-- All temporary users, aliases, and policies were deleted after validation.
+- All temporary users, aliases, and policies that were not needed were deleted.
+The accounts are otherwise live.
 - No ongoing charges remain associated with the accounts used for this demonstration.

 ---